Ornstein-Uhlenbeck processes with singular drifts: integral estimates and Girsanov densities: Setting and main results

 where $W_{0, A, \sigma}$ is the pathwise continuous Ornstein-Uhlenbeck process defined by \eqref{eq:WxAsigma} with $x=0$.
-One can use \cite[Chapter 6, Theorem 1.2, page 184]{PazyBook1983} to justify the existence of solutions to \eqref{e.3.5} in the mild sense.
-We note that technically speaking \cite{PazyBook1983} assumes that $F_\alpha$ is continuous in time, but it is clear that this assumption is not essential, and it is enough to assume joint measurability in time and space, and Lipschitz continuity in space, with the Lipschitz constant uniform in time, which holds for $F_\alpha$ as we describe in Section~\ref{ss.Yosida}.
+One can use \cite[Chapter 6, Theorem 1.2, page 184]{PazyBook1983} to justify the existence of mild solutions to \eqref{e.3.5}.
+We note that technically speaking \cite{PazyBook1983} assumes that $F_\alpha$ is continuous in time, but it is clear that this assumption is not essential, and it is enough to assume joint measurability in time and space, and Lipschitz continuity in space, with the Lipschitz constant uniform in time, which holds for $F_{\alpha}$ as we explain in Section~\ref{ss.Yosida}.

 The stochastic differential equation